Emeralds in the Dark

 “I told you Gabe would look good in denim.”

 “Did you have to insist on a brown, leather jacket?
-I mean, temperature only affects him in extremes.”
+I mean, the temperature only affects him in extremes.”

 “Trust me on this, Mary,” Wes held up a hand from the doorway of his room in protest.
-“You will be amazed how everything comes together.
+“You will be amazed at how everything comes together.
 I’m so glad I made him try it on.”
 He grinned boyishly, making Mary worry even more.